ManMetGames/ProgrammingEssentials/docs/Lessons/variables.md

 int size; //Creates an integer variable called "size"
 {% endhighlight %}

+<h2>Variable Names</h2>
-An example of creating a variable for our other common types is given below:
+Variable names should be descriptive, but to the point.
+They also can't start with numbers, or contain spaces or punctuation.
+Because of this, for any variables we name with multiple words, we'll start each new word with a capital letter.
+An example of creating a variable for our other common type in this format is given below:
 {% highlight java %}
-float decimalNumber; //Creates a float variable called decimalNumber

-boolean trueOrFalse; //Creates a boolean variable called trueOrFalse
+boolean trueOrFalse; //Creates a boolean variable called "trueOrFalse"
 {% endhighlight %}
+Variable names are also case-sensitive, so when referencing a variable you've already made, make sure it has any capital letters in the same places!

+<h2>Initialising A Variable</h2>
-When you've declared a variable, you can initialise it, or set its value.
-This is done in the format of "name = value;", where name is the name of your variable, and value is the value you are telling the variable to hold.
+When you've declared a variable, you can initialise it, setting its starting value.
+This is done in the format of:

-An example of how to set variable values for ints, floats and booleans is given below:
+<h1>NAME = VALUE;</h1>

+So to set our size value to 30, we can type the line:
 {% highlight java %}
-wholeNumber = 3; //sets the value of the wholeNumber variable to 3

-decimalNumber = 7.5f; //sets the value of the decimalNumber variable to 7.5

-trueOrFalse = true; //sets the value of the trueOrFalse variable to true
+size = 30; //Sets the value of the size variable to 30
 {% endhighlight %}

+We can use this same format to change the value of any variable, so if we wanted to change the value of a boolean, we would just type:
+{% highlight java %}
+trueOrFalse = true; //sets the value of the "trueOrFalse" boolean variable to true
+{% endhighlight %}
+Values for different datatypes are written out slightly differently, which you can learn more about <a href="../Extras/DataTypes">here</a>!

+<h2>Bringing It All Together</h2>
-Declaring and initialising a variable can then be done all in one go, with the format: "datatype name = value;"
+Declaring and initialising a variable can also be written all in one go, with the format:
+<h1>TYPE NAME = VALUE;</h1>
+So we can update our code making the size variable, to turn it into one line:
+{% highlight java %}
+int size = 30; //Creates the an integer variable called "size" and sets it immediately to 30
+{% endhighlight %}

+And with that we have our space in memory, called "size", containing the number 30!
 <img src="../Images/size_variable.png" alt="Girl in a jacket" width="100" height="125">

+We can now use `size` in place of the 30s we were using for the size of our rectangles in the code from Chapter 1.
+If we decide that our rectangles should be 40 pixels wide, we can just change the line of code to set size to 40 instead.

+If you're unsure how to put this into practise, make sure to follow along with the video explanation below!

 <h2 id="video_explanation" >Video Explanation</h2>
 Watch the video below to get a short introduction to using variables.